Skip to content

 Federate Repositories

-Once you are satisfied with your project and repositories on the Supplier instance, you can request that your repositories are federated.
+If your workflow requires access to specific local repositories for consuming or pushing binaries, you can request that your repositories are federated.
 Federation allows multiple repositories (even across instances of JFrog), can be kept in sync with the ability to read and write on all repositories within the federation group.
 We can also use federation as a migration tool, so even if you're only migrating the data, and you don't want them to be in sync in the future, include those repositories and stipulations in your submitted ticket.
 For more details, see the page Federate Repositories in the JFrog Platform.

 Brought to you by DevTools and Enablement Team.